snijderlab/stitch/BatchFiles.md

 ##### EnforceUnique (s)

-Determines of the paths/reads of this database will be forced to the best template(s) or just all templates which score high enough.
-Setting this options for a database in the databases list of Recombine overrules the value set in Recombine.
+Determines of the paths/reads of this segment will be forced to the best template(s) or just all templates which score high enough.
+Setting this options for a segment in the segments list of Recombine overrules the value set in Recombine.
 Possible values: `True` and `False`.
 Default: `True`.

-##### Databases (m)
+##### Segments (m)

-Defines a list of databases to match against.
-A single database is defined by the parameter `Database` which can be defined multiple times within `Databases`.
-Databases will be read based on their extension `.txt` will be read as Simple, `.fasta` as Fasta and `.csv` as Peaks.
+Defines a list of segments to match against.
+A single segment is defined by the parameter `Segment` which can be defined multiple times within `Segments`.
+Segments will be read based on their extension `.txt` will be read as Simple, `.fasta` as Fasta and `.csv` as Peaks.
 For Peaks extra parameters can be attached.
 All properties used in a peaks definition can also be used in this definition, with the caveat that here they should be prefixed with `Peaks`.

 `CutoffScore`, `Alphabet`, `EnforceUnique`, and `Scoring` can be defined to overrule the definition of the respective parameter in the enclosing TemplateMatching scope.

 Only when using recombination the properties `Identifier` and `ClassChars` are useful.
 The `Identifier` property takes a regex to parse the identifier from the full fasta header.
 The `ClassChars` property takes a number signifying the amount of chars that make up the name of the class (eg IgG1/IgG2/etc), these characters will be taken from the start of the identifier.
 When no `ClassChars` is present there will be no differentiation between classes in the results page.

-The databases can be grouped into database groups.
+The segments can be grouped into segment groups.
 These will be presented separately in the output HTML report.
 This is extremely useful for example to separate the Heavy and Light chain of an antibody.

 _Example_
 ```
-Databases ->
+Segments ->
-    Database ->
+    Segment ->
         Path    : ../templates/smallIGHV.fasta
         Name    : IGHV Human
         CutoffScore : 0.75